Meeji/Lib.Result/README.md

 # Result
 C# type that represents either the result of a task that may succeed, or the task itself.
 Similar to Result types in functional languages.

 In some cases a method can be reasonably expected to fail - for instance if it attempts to read a file that may not exist, or accesses a network resource that may not be available.
 In these cases C# offers several patterns to deal with that method, but these are often verbose or unsuitable for many use cases.
+Consider returning a ```Result```!

-## Learn by Example
+## By Example
 Consider the following method definition, which emulates a database call with a 1% chance of failing:

 ```csharp